SAP-samples/vora-vine/tutorials/graph_engine/README.md

    ![Alt text](./images/6.jpg "Optional title")

-3. Click on the “visualize” button on the right-hand side.
+3. Switch to “VISUALIZATION” tab.
 It will load the graphical representation of the graph.

    ![Alt text](./images/7.jpg "Optional title")